 There are a number of inconsistencies between the data collected within eCrash and that obtained from the paper forms.
 The deployment of eCrash was on June 1, 2009 for all DPS and some city agencies.
 Additional cities were added througout the remainder of 2009 and 2010.
 The purpose of this article is to address these issues so that the users of the Crash Fact Books, the Strategic Highway Safety Plan, the ADECA Highway Safety Plan, or CARE will be able to better interpret data that is found in these documents or produced by CARE.

-The following shows the tremendous disparity between 2009 and 2010 in the reporting of Incapacitatint and Non-Incapacitating injury classifications.
+Disparity between 2009 and 2010 in the reporting of Incapacitatint and Non-Incapacitating injury classifications

 The Incapacitating Injury category decreased by 4608, which is about a 30% decrease.
 At the same time, the Non-Incapacitating category increased ty 6190, which is an increase of over 80%.
 Those familiar with crash severity statistics will recognize that this types of change in injury severity is not at all realistic.
 Thus, it is important that those who are using severity statistics understand the reason for this change, which appears to be the result of a change in the interpretation of these categories in the reporting process.

 The eCrash system was implemented and was gradually phased in beginning in June 2009.
 Prior to that the old paper form had the categories in the first column of the table below, while eCrash has the categories in the second column.